Codecademy/docs/content/python/encyclopedia/lists-in-python.md

 # Lists in Python

 A list in Python is a datatype used to store a collection of objects.
 To define a list we can assign a variable to a pair of square brackets (`[]`) or the `list()` keyword.
+Lists are always ordered and can contain different types of objects all in the same sequence(strings, integers, booleans etc.) Lists are a mutable data type and are therefore good choices for dynamic data like additions and subtractions to groups of items.
+There are more than a dozen built in methods for lists in python.
+These methods make it easier to perform functions on the collection of objects contained within.

 ## Example